maths/stack-web/website_files/Projects/KTP/index.md

 ### Proof

 Mathematical proof forms the core of an undergraduate degree in mathematics.
 While STACK was originally designed for reasoning within algebraic equivalences, it has grown to encompass numerous aspects of mathematics.
-However it lacks capabilities in assessing text-based proof questions.
+However it remains difficult to assess text-based proof questions.
-One the main aims of the project is to address this, by adding features that can not only allow STACK to automate assessment of proof questions but also facilitate new avenues in which both students and authors can interact with and understand mathematical proof.
+One of the main aims of the project is to address this, by adding features that can not only allow STACK to automate assessment of proof questions but also facilitate new avenues in which both students and authors can interact with and understand mathematical proof.

 ### Statistics